-If you love ancient history and rock art, then you will love Damaraland.
-If you love wildlife and rocky open spaces, then you will love Damaraland.
-Find this unique region close to Etosha National Park and the spectacular Skeleton Coast.
-Experience flat-topped mountain plateaus and winding river courses, acacia forests and rolling savannah.
+If you love ancient history and rock art, then you will love the remote Damaraland region of Namibia so choose some of our best rates and deals in packages to wonderful accommodations in wild places packed with game viewing opportunities.
+If you love wildlife and rocky open spaces, then you will love Damaraland, a unique region close to Etosha National Park and the spectacular Skeleton Coast.
+Experience flat-topped mountain plateaus, winding river courses, acacia forests, and rolling savannah.

 Damaraland was a name given to the north-central part of what later became Namibia, inhabited by the Damaras.
 Today it’s part of the Kunene Region in the northwest of Namibia and is located between the Brandberg and the little village of Sesfontein.
 Damaraland is characterised by its rocky and rugged landscapes of rough, fascinating beauty.

 Private concessions offer attractive safari accommodation and game viewing opportunities.
 Knowledgeable guides from surrounding local communities add quality to drives and walks.
 During the Namibian summer (November-March) it is very hot in Damaraland, with temperatures reaching 40°C. Numerous large dry river beds meander, which after heavy rainfall turn into torrential rivers within hours.

 Discover an enormous 550 000-ha protected area in northwest Namibia where a sublime and unearthly basalt landscape emerged from giant magma eruptions about 125 million years ago.
 Set off on a fascinating self-drive journey to explore this Palmwag Concession, especially the craggy basalt terrain of the Etendeka Plateau also famous for its aloes and euphorbias, so primitive and unreal.